Sydney Royal Easter Show: Incidents

 On 10 April 2022, the organisers of the show closed one of the rides after the operator failed to secure the four-year-old boy who was on one of the rides on Sunday.
 It was found via social media that the children on the ride were restrained except for the boy.

 The next night on 11 April 2022, a 17-year-old boy was stabbed to death at 8:00pm in the adult carnival area of the show whilst working at the Sydney Royal Easter Show.
 That night, a 16-year-old was also stabbed and suffered a leg injury.
 It was subsequently revealed that police had arrested the people who were involved in this incident.

 Pricing

 In 2016 a "twilight ticket' was introduced, giving showgoers a budget friendly opportunity to come to the show for a discounted price after 4pm.

-Tickets for the show could be purchased online via Ticketmaster and from Woolworths Supermarkets where the pass included travel.
+Tickets for the show could be purchased online via Ticketmaster and from Woolworths where the pass included travel.
 Tickets were previously available at railway stations and on some buses; however since 2015 this option has been discontinued.

 Tickets are only available for purchase online for specific days.

 Annual memberships can be purchased for $172 for city residents, $124 for country residents, $98 for people aged 18-25.